 - Declaration of accuracy of Information

-- Passport sized photos – no older than three months, must meet biometric standards
+- two passport sized photos – no older than three months, must meet biometric standards

 - Residence permit in Japan